Palazzo style architecture: Early 19th century

 Early examples are the London clubs, The Athenaeum Club by Decimus Burton (1824) and The United Service Club by John Nash and Decimus Burton (1828) on Waterloo Place and Pall Mall.
 In 1829 Barry initiated Renaissance Revival architecture in England with his Palazzo style design for The Travellers' Club, Pall Mall.
 While Burton and Nash's designs draw on English Renaissance models such as Inigo Jones' Banqueting House, Whitehall and the Queen's House, Greenwich, Barry's designs are conscientiously archaeological in reproducing the proportions and forms of their Italian Renaissance models.
 They are Florentine in style, rather than Palladian.
 Barry built a second palazzo on Pall Mall, The Reform Club, (1830s) as well as The Athenaeum, Manchester.
-Barry's other major essays in this style are the townhouse Bridgewater House, London, (1847–57) and the countryhouse Cliveden in Buckinghamshire, (1849–51).
+Barry's other major essays in this style are the townhouse Bridgewater House, London, (1847–57) and the country house Cliveden in Buckinghamshire, (1849–51).

 After Charles Barry, the Palazzo style was adopted for different purposes, particularly banking.
 The Belfast Bank had its premises remodelled by Sir Charles Lanyon in 1845.
 No. 15 Kensington Palace Gardens (1854) by James Thomas Knowles freely adapts features of the palazzo.